-We know a precious bond has been broken and I am committed to rebuilding the trust and confidence of all Londoners.
+We know a precious bond has been broken and we are committed to rebuilding the trust and confidence of all Londoners.

-I recognise that for some this may be a significant ask.
-The Met has huge numbers of wonderfully professional officers and staff but I also recognise the actions of some are of serious concern and fall far below our standards.
+We recognise that for some this may be a significant ask.
+The Met has huge numbers of wonderfully professional officers and staff but we also recognise the actions of some are of serious concern and fall far below our standards.

 Our work to rebuild trust focuses on how we will raise standards and ensure we have a positive, supportive and healthy culture that sets an example for all to follow.

 We have made a number of substantial and necessary commitments that we will deliver at pace.
-I hope they go some way to provide immediate and vital reassurance to Londoners.
-Let me be clear – these immediate plans are not the full answer – far from it.
+We hope they go some way to provide immediate and vital reassurance to Londoners.
+Let us be clear – these immediate plans are not the full answer – far from it.
 They will not represent our full response to the pressing concerns that have been raised.

 Compassionate, courageous, professional and always acting with integrity.
-This is the Met I want everyone to know.
-I ask you to judge us on how we turn these words into actions.
+This is the Met we want everyone to know.
+We ask you to judge us on how we turn these words into actions.

 We expect exemplary professional and personal standards from our people, both on or off duty and whether in a public or private forum – there is no distinction.
 Our standards are non-negotiable.
 We are rightly held to higher standards than most.

 We must be honest with ourselves that degrading, demeaning and disparaging attitudes and behaviours that exist in society, exist in policing too.
 This cannot continue.